2018 Florida Statutes< Back to Statute Search

 2. Samples of any writings, worksheets, workbooks, or creative materials used or developed by the student.

-The portfolio shall be preserved by the parent for 2 years and shall be made available for inspection by the district school superintendent, or the district school superintendent’s agent, upon 15 days’ written notice.
+(e) The parent shall determine the content of the portfolio, preserve it for 2 years, and make it available for inspection, if requested, by the district school superintendent, or the district school superintendent’s agent, upon 15 days’ written notice.
 Nothing in this section shall require the district school superintendent to inspect the portfolio.

 1. A teacher selected by the parent shall evaluate the student’s educational progress upon review of the portfolio and discussion with the student.
 Such teacher shall hold a valid regular Florida certificate to teach academic subjects at the elementary or secondary level;